FAQ

 Ethereum is the most decentralized and most significant source of liquidity in the crypto ecosystem.
 We believe it is the most ambitious and long-term project on the internet.
 Aligned is being built to help Ethereum achieve its highest potential, and we believe this is only possible through validity/zero-knowledge proofs.

-How does Aligned's throughput compare with Ethereum?
+How does the throughput of Aligned’s Proof Verification Layer compare with Ethereum?

-Why is Aligned necessary?
+Why is Aligned buiding its stack?

 Is Aligned an Ethereum L2?